intel/llm-on-ray/docs/vllm.md

 ## Install vLLM for Intel CPU

-vLLM for CPU currently only supports Intel® 4th Gen Xeon® Scalable Performance processor (formerly codenamed Sapphire Rapids).
+vLLM for CPU currently supports Intel® 4th Gen Xeon® Scalable Performance processor (formerly codenamed Sapphire Rapids) for best performance and is runnable with FP32 precision for other Xeon processors.

 Please run the following script to install vLLM for CPU into your current environment.
+Currently a GNU C++ compiler with >=12.3 version is required to build and install.

 ```bash
 $ dev/scripts/install-vllm-cpu.sh